-You may still join 4-H, but will not be allowed to play softball or exhibit at the Dunn County Fair in the Junior Division for the current year.
+You may still join 4-H, but will not be allowed to play softball or exhibit at the Dunn County Fair for the current year.

 Choosing Projects

 A "project" is simply a topic that you can explore.
 On the Wisconsin 4-H project pages, you'll find descriptions and resources on a wide variety of major topics.
 You can even create your own!